Why Robert Schuman?

 Hobbies: intl. relations, simple people, education, Tunisia, Tanzania.

-Laura Mihaly, Cluj-Napoça, Romania, is married to Florin and has two children: Sergiu (11) and Andrei (6).
+Laura Mihaly (Cluj-Napoça, Romania) is married to Florin and has two children: Sergiu (11) and Andrei (6).
 Together with her husband she is pioneering a new ministry in Cluj-Napoca, to train Christian leaders living out biblical values in different spheres of society.
 She teaches in YWAM schools, runs programmes of serving in local public schools and leads a youth group in the local church.
+Her late interests are in oral history.

 Prof Dr Evert Van der Poll (visiting professor)